An epicurean adventure to: The United Kingdom

 - Can you make large sausage rolls?

-- Dipping sauce suggestions
+- Dipping sauce for sausage rolls

-- Make ahead instructions
+- Make-ahead instructions

 - Storage